thesourcerer8/VSDSquadron_FM/uart_tx/README.md

-# For running uart_tx
-When I flash the code for uart_tx on the FPGA, I am basically running the top.v file along with uart_trx.v file.
-The uart_tx I have used works in one direction only, ie. it sends data without having a provison to receive the data back from the receiver.
-For UART to work, the Baud rate shoud be the same on both the transmitting anf receiving side.
-Here the Baud rate is 9600 Hz.
+## What does it do?
+This example shows how to communicate from the FPGA chip to your computer using a USB-C cable with the [UART protocol](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter)
-Its sending out D all the time.
+Its sending out the character 'D' repeatedly all the time.
+If you press any keys on the keyboard, the output won't change because its just used to transmit, not receive any data.

+## Testing on Windows
 To check it, one should install PuTTY, it is used as a terminal emulator.
 It's a completely free, open source sofware.

-## Testing on Windows
 You can download PuTTY from the URL- https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html To download it from the given URL, just install the Package files from MSI(Windows Installer), depending on the computer you have.
 When you open PuTTY app after it's installed on your machine, just select the connection type as Serial, then you should check which